cbtham/botsays/README.md

     _Selecting the "messages" folder_

 1. Click the **Git** button in the View Bar on the left side of Visual Studio Code, and then click **Initialize Git Repository**.
 This will initialize a local Git repository for the project.
+For newer version of Visual Studio Code, click on the no bug icon.
+Notice the small tiny icon at the top left pane.
+That is the initialize git icon.
+Click on it.

     ![Initializing a local Git repository](Images/vs-init-git-repo.png)